 Tereza Z: “We don’t set an extra plate, but we don’t get up from the table alone – it’s said that the first person to get up will die first.
 And it’s always me!”

 So, for starters, the Christmas table itself should be set for an even number of guests.
 An odd number brings bad luck – or even death.
 It’s also best to set an extra plate out in case an unexpected guest or person in need drops by at dinner time.

 Once you do sit down, no one should have their back to the door.
 After the meal, everyone should rise from the table at the same time – stuffed to the gills, as you should leave nothing on your plate.
 And any leftovers should be buried in an orchard to ensure the trees bear fruit.

-One sure-fire way to the predict future is to make boats from empty walnut shells for everyone, into which a lit candle is placed before they set sail in a bowl of water.
+One sure-fire way to predict the future is to make boats from empty walnut shells for everyone, into which a lit candle is placed before they set sail in a bowl of water.
 If the shell makes it across the bowl, a long and healthy life lies ahead of its captain.
 Any shell that sinks signals is a bad omen.